owid/etl/docs/architecture/workflow/garden.md

 ## Metadata
-In our [data model](../design/common-format.md), datasets contain tables of data, and those tables contain variables.
+In our [data model](../design/common-format.md), datasets contain tables of data, and those tables contain indicators.
 Each of these levels supports metadata.

 !!! warning "This is still being written."